sushantpt/OOPs/Oop-notes.md

 * # Attributes -->
 Attributes are the information that is stored.
 * # Inheritance -->
 It is a feature that represents the relationship between different classes.
-(Using Attributes/properties of parent classes in child classes)
+(Using Attributes/properties of parent classes in child classes) ("extends" keyword)
 * # Access Modifiers:
 --> The accessibility of a field/attributes/properties, method, constructor, or class.
 |   |  Class |Package | Sub-Class | World |